 The Kingdom of God – The Kingdoms of Men

-I believe it is a mistake to take this passage to mean that God has placed all earthly rulers such as Kings, Emperors, Presidents, or State governing bodies into their positions, and that we are obligated to obey them.
-The people of Israel rejected liberty under God and demanded a King to rule over them.
-God told his prophet that the people had rejected him, then he told the people about the suffering they would endure under an earthly ruler (1 Samuel 8).
-Submission to a totalitarian State was not God’s will for his people.
-There is legitimate authority that has been ordained by God, or higher powers, such as family authority, Church authority, and civil authority that follows God’s moral principles, and we are to submit to these.
-Nowhere in the Bible are we told that we are to cede any of these to an illegitimate authority such as a Nebuchadnezzar, a Pharaoh, a Caesar, or an authoritarian State.
+It is a mistake to take this passage to mean that God has placed all earthly rulers such as Kings, Emperors, Presidents, or State governing bodies into their positions, and that we are obligated to obey them.
+The people of Israel rejected statelessness under God and demanded a king to rule over them.
+God told his prophet that the people had rejected him (God), then he told the people about the suffering they would endure under an earthly ruler (1 Samuel 8).
+Submission to an authoritarian State was not God’s will for his people.
+God has established legitimate centers of authority (higher powers) - family authority, Church authority, and social functions that abide by Natural Law - and we are to submit to these centers of authority.
+To disobey God’s centers of authority is to bring condemnation upon oneself.
+Nowhere in the Bible are we told that we are to become subject to, or that we are to give our allegiance to, an illegitimate authority such as a Nebuchadnezzar, a Pharoah, a Caesar, a President, a Constitution, or an authoritarian State.

 The Christian and the State

 Many Christians agree, that in order to prevent harm, there are times we should not obey State policies and officials.
 On the other hand, due to the support of militarism, welfarism, and political authoritarianism, many professing Christians have made an idol of the State and they are hindering the purpose of God’s churches.